adhocteam/ca-alert/README.md

 #### Notes

+Heroku provides a number of these tools to us automatically, but we chose not to expand upon them because they were not required for the prototype.
+In a production system, we would assemble a DevOps team to manage systems that track system performance data in real time and create alerts as errors occur.
+On existing deployments, we have used a combination of [Prometheus](https://prometheus.io/), [Sentry](https://sentry.io/welcome/), [Grafana](http://grafana.org/), and [PagerDuty](https://www.pagerduty.com/) to implement such a system.

 ### Default to open
 - [ ] Offer users a mechanism to report bugs and issues, and be responsive to these reports
-- [ ] Provide datasets to the public, in their entirety, through bulk downloads and APIs (application programming interfaces)
+- [x] Provide datasets to the public, in their entirety, through bulk downloads and APIs (application programming interfaces)
 - [ ] Ensure that data from the service is explicitly in the public domain, and that rights are waived globally via an international public domain dedication, such as the “Creative Commons Zero” waiver
 - [ ] Catalog data in the agency’s enterprise data inventory and add any public datasets to the agency’s public data listing
 - [ ] Ensure that we maintain the rights to all data developed by third parties in a manner that is releasable and reusable at no cost to the public